JacobBRodriguez/202-Team-Project-Copy-/Project Journal Jacob.md

 ##### What tasks did I work on / complete?
 - Look into the recent commits by team members so as to see what backend structure I will now need
+- It's going to be different than what was previously planned

 ##### What am I planning to work on next?
 - Restructure the backend so that it will no longer be a REST API but will instead serve up static HTML files